-THENIC EXERCISES" OF THE DAY,

-CIRCA 1880.
-CLUB SWINGERS WERE

-MOST PROMINENTLY DISPLAYED.

-ABOVE: AN ADVERTISEMENT FOR

-CLUBS, WANDS, RINGS, DUMBBELLS AND WOODEN BARBELLS
+THENIC EXERCISES" OF THE DAY.
+CIRCA 1880, CLUB SWINGERS WERE MOST PROMINENTLY DISPLAYED.
+ABOVE: AN ADVERTISEMENT FOR CLUBS, WANDS, RINGS, DUMB-BELLS, AND WOODEN BARBELLS

-plex shoulder girdle movements are derived.
 There are hundreds of club movements that can be combined in an almost inexhaustible variety of flowing patterns.